uhub/awesome-actionscript-sorted/README.md

 * [jeremyruppel/sass4as](https://github.com/jeremyruppel/sass4as) - Syntactically Awesome Stylesheets for ActionScript 3
 * [jbroquist/as3-google-contacts](https://github.com/jbroquist/as3-google-contacts) - Google Contacts API for Actionscript 3
 * [itarato/Kitten](https://github.com/itarato/Kitten) - Small Actionscript library for handling Drupal - Services communication
+* [Hoten/as3unit](https://github.com/Hoten/as3unit) - A unit testing framework for ActionScript 3
 * [hoblin/AS3-ASS-parser](https://github.com/hoblin/AS3-ASS-parser) - ActionScript parser for ASS format
 * [hi-res/hires.as3](https://github.com/hi-res/hires.as3) - Actionscript 3 library
 * [gullinbursti/as3gullinburstilibs](https://github.com/gullinbursti/as3gullinburstilibs) - Contains a variety of math, science, & other ActionScript 3.0 packages for add'l functionality.